ahicox/remedy-rest-api/README.md

 console.log(`I merged data into: ${ticketIdentifier.entryId}`);
 ```

 OK, what does mergeData() do?
 Are you familiar with the BMC Data Import tool?
-This API call is basically the backend to that.
+This API call is basically the back-end to that.
 This function allows you to take a set of field values and a form and say "go update it or make it".

 As usual, the [BMC Documentation](https://docs.bmc.com/docs/ars1805/mergeentry-formname-804716415.html) is laughably incomplete, so most of what I've got going on here, I had to reverse engineer by trial and error.
-Is it *supposed* to work this way or is the way that it works right now the result of buggy software that sailed through dev, right past QA and onto a salesperson's laptop?
+Is it *supposed* to work this way or is the way that it works right now the result of buggy software that sailed through dev, right past QA and onto a customer's server?
 I don't even know.
 I can't know.
 Only BMC can know.
-And they sure as heck ain't writing it down *if they even know* So ... yeah, here we go.
+And they sure as heck ain't writing it down *if they even know* So ... yeah, a'spelunking we will go!

 Let's start with "how does it know whether to make a new one or update an existing one?".
 As far as I can tell, it knows this by one of two methods: